Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Analysis of Event Properties

-\begin{pty}[\BF{Persistence of event execution status}] \EBL Suppose there exists an $\bE$ instance $\E$.
-If $\E$ is in one of the three execution status at timestamp $t_0$, then there must be a real number $\epsilon > 0$, such that, among the left punctured neighborhood set
+Suppose there exists an $\bE$ instance $\E$.
+If $\E$ is in one of the three execution statuses at timestamp $t_0$, then there must be a real number $\epsilon > 0$, such that among the left punctured neighborhood set

 and the right punctured neighborhood set